Skip to main content

 Desire to help people “If it looks as if you truly care about people and want to make a difference, those things stand out to me,” said Michael.
 Ability to take feedback well “Someone who can take feedback is someone who can grow in their role,” said Albert.

 1. Tailor your resume to each job application.
-“Some people don’t take time to do this, but it’s key to making connections between your experience and the role you want,” said Michael.
 Go line by line with the job description and your resume, putting the most important and relevant information up front.
-You can make this process easier by having a few different resume variations to work with for different roles or industries.

 2. Highlight your education, licenses, credentials, and accomplishments.
 Be sure to call out the results of your efforts with quantifiable data points (e.g., decreased redundancies by 30%).

-“You need to connect with professionals in your field to help yourself stand out,” said Albert.
 For many of us, networking can feel transactional or downright disingenuous.
-“Reframe networking as a way of building relationships,” said Tierney.
-“That can alleviate stress.”
+“Reframe networking as a way of building relationships,” says Tierney.
 Ask yourself and the person you want to get to know better how you can be a resource for them and their company.

-Get to know someone first, and then ask for more information.
-“Be direct about what you want to learn, and think about how you can help them,” said Michael.
+“Be direct about what you want to learn, and think about how you can help them,” says Michael.
 Do you want to learn how they got where they are?
 More about what their role is?
-What’s it like working at their company?
+What it's like working at their company?
 What do they need help with?
 Make a list of questions in advance so you’re prepared.

 You don’t have to cold-call or email people to network.
 You can start with people you already know, whether that’s family, friends, or friends of friends.
 Start with people you have a connection with.

-“Be strategic in reaching out and getting visibility for yourself,” said Michael.
+“Be strategic in reaching out and getting visibility for yourself,” says Michael.
 “Reach out to recruiters and leaders in the space or company you’re looking at.
 Tell them that you’re interested in learning more, and ask whether you can speak with them about it.”
-“They may be able to connect you with a role you’re better qualified for, according to your career goals and aspirations,” said Tierney.

 Just like compound interest, small steps over time can add up to big gains.
-“Give yourself small, attainable goals to help yourself stay motivated and looking forward,” said Tierney.
-Not sure where to start?
-Use our handy checklist.
+“Give yourself small, attainable goals to help yourself stay motivated and looking forward,” says Tierney.

 Use technology to your advantage.
 Set up automated job alerts, and subscribe to newsletters.
-Join Fidelity’s talent network.
+If you're looking for roles at Fidelity, join Fidelity’s talent network.

 Focus on what you have control over—increasing your knowledge and skill sets.
 Take free courses, attend webinars, get new certifications to enhance your skills, and give yourself a better shot at landing a new job.
 Even if you have an advanced degree, you may still need to upskill to remain competitive.
 Stay up to date on industry news and trends.